mehulagg/gitlab/doc/development/documentation/feature_flags.md

 - Say whether it's recommended for production use.
 - Document how to disable and enable it.
 - Add a warning to the user saying that the feature might be disabled.
-- Warn that the feature will be enabled permanently in a future version of GitLab.
+- Warn if the feature will be enabled permanently in a future version of GitLab.

 For example, for a feature initially deployed disabled by default, that became enabled by default, that is enabled on GitLab.com, and is ready for production